+44 (0)1234 757575

 How bad could it be...?

-Investing in the development and growth of your managers and leaders is also something that many organisations do too late in the game, if it is done at all.
+L&D – particularly for Leadership teams – is something that many organisations do too late in the game, if it is done at all.

 A quarter of people surveyed (27%) rated their managers as ‘Highly Effective’.
-Unfortunately, that means that three quarters of respondents don’t think that their management are effective – and of those, more than 50% planned to leave their current company within the next 12 months, taking their expertise with them, because of issues with management.
-Of those who did rate their leaders as ‘effective’, 21% still plan to move on, because they recognise that there still isn’t enough development or training available in their role, whether it’s for leaders or their teams.
+Unfortunately, that means that three quarters of respondents don’t think that their management are effective – and of those, more than 50% planned to leave their current company within the next 12 months because of issues with management.

 18% of managers reported that they are not confident in their leadership abilities.